claudiolagona/roadvision/README.md

 ![Missed D10](results/yolo/error_examples/missed_D10.jpg)

-Some thin transverse cracks are not detected when they are small or have low visual contrast.
+In this example, several thin D10 cracks are missed.
+Their relatively small size and low visual contrast may contribute to the difficulty of detecting them.

 ### False Positive

 ![False Positive](results/yolo/error_examples/false_positive.jpg)

-Some road textures, shadows or markings can be confused with road damage.
+This example contains both correct detections and errors.
+Road texture, markings and shadows may contribute to false predictions, although the exact cause cannot be determined from a single image.

 ### Multiple Damages

 ![Multiple Damages](results/yolo/error_examples/multiple_damages.jpg)

-Images containing several damages with different sizes and appearances are more difficult and may contain both correct detections and missed objects.
+This example contains several damages with different sizes and appearances.
+The model detects some regions correctly while missing others, showing that complex scenes can still be difficult.

 ---